CyanSalt/stylelint-plugin-aurora/docs/rules/declaration-property-value-no-magic.md

         - `syntax` : other variants of magic value with the syntax will also be reported. `<color>` is supported currently.
         - `replacement` : the value to be replaced in autofix
         - `uses` : additional partials that need to be imported via `@use` after replacing in SCSS. `uses` is declared as an object, e.g. `{ foo: './bar' }` is equivalent to `@use './bar' as foo`
+        - `oneOf` : If there are multiple rules for one magic value, you can declare those objects as `oneOf`.
+The first items in the array will be matched first.

 ## Fail